-Press reporting on social issues has also grown consistently since 1996.
+Media reporting on social issues is the other area that has grown consistently since 1996.
 Most of the stories offer mixed accounts of social issues.
-However, at the time of the nomination, we have also observed a marked growth in stories dedicated to debating local or minority inclusion and relating this debate to the opportunities and challenges brought up by ECoC 2008.
+However, at the time of the nomination in 2003, we have also observed a marked growth in stories specifically dedicated to debating local or minority inclusion and relating this debate to the opportunities and challenges brought up by the ECoC 2008.
 Against our initial assumptions, most of these stories introduce a negative tone.
 This may be an effect of the extremely high levels of expectation raised by the bid period, which clearly emphasised issues of diversity and inclusion as the core strengths of Liverpool's proposal.
-Indeed, these are perspectives presented by the national press and, as such, may well differ from those offered by local papers.
-It is also worth noting that while in 1996 most stories about race relations were presented in the context of crime, 2003 and 2005 saw 'race relations' presented in the context of 'social cohesion' debates and the progression of 'the multicultural cause'.
-Most articles within this category are negative (72%); however, this sort of criticism is less damaging to Liverpool's reputation than perhaps it once was, as it is no longer mainly associated with crime and violence stories, and levels of coverage are much lower.
+Indeed, it is important to note that these perspectives are presented by the national press and may be offered with a different angle by local papers.
+It is also worth noting that, while in 1996 most stories about race relations were presented in the context of crime, in 2003 and 2005 these are presented in the context of social cohesion debates and the progression of the multicultural cause.
+Most articles within this category are negative (72%), however, this sort of criticism is less damaging to Liverpool's reputation as it is no longer mainly associated to crime and violence stories and the levels of coverage are much lower.

-Finally, stories on city leadership, management and funding have maintained consistently low levels of coverage across all periods.
-After 2003, many of these are directly related to ECoC.
-The predominant area of debate refers to public leadership (in particular, the role of Liverpool City Council), and is treated with similar levels of positivity and negativity.
-Discussions around funding tend to focus on public funds, and, up to 2005, have not been directly related to ECoC 2008.
-These are followed by references to Liverpool's non-government-related personalities, or 'celebrities', which peaked in 2003 (during the bid process) and in very positive terms.
+Finally, stories on city leadership, management and funding have maintained similar low levels of coverage across all periods.
+After 2003, many of these are directly related to the ECoC.
+The predominant area of debate refers to public leadership, in particular, the role of Liverpool City Council, and is treated with similar levels of positive and negative tones.
+Discussions around funding tend to focus on public funds and, up to 2005, have not been directly related to the ECoC 2008.
+This is followed by references to Liverpool non-government related personalities or 'celebrities', which peaked in 2003 on occasion of the bid in very positive terms.

-5.2.2.
-City Image Category
+4.2.2.
+City image category

-References to Liverpool within the national press tend to offer generic impressions of the city that contribute to nation-wide perceptions and often reinforce established stereotypes, whether this be in negative or positive terms.
-The 'city image' category includes a range of sub-themes that have degrees of overlap with most of the other six categories.
-For instance, it includes references to the Beatles and the city's music scene, which, when discussed in detail by journalists, we have classified as 'culture and arts' articles.
-It also includes generic debates on poverty, crime and violence that relate to the 'social issues and inclusion' category.
+References to Liverpool within the national press tend to offer generic impressions of the city that contribute to general perceptions and often reinforce established stereotypes, be it in negative or positive terms.
+The 'city image' category includes a range of sub-themes that relate to most of the other categories.
+For instance, it includes references to the Beatles and the city's music scene which, when discussed in detail by journalists, have been classified as 'culture and arts' articles.
+It also includes generic debate on poverty, crime and violence that relates to the 'social issues and inclusion' category.

-Figure 4: Coverage counts of 'city image' sub-themes per year
+Figure 4- Coverage counts of 'city image' sub-themes per year

-After sport/football related stories (which have been excluded from this analysis), Liverpool is frequently mentioned in the context of crime and violence-related stories, this being the theme which contributes perhaps most damagingly to negative perceptions of the city.
-However, it is also interesting to note the range of references to the city in the context of press and television stories, articles about university and academic research, and, predictably, stories on the Beatles; these all contribute to a positive perception.
-On balance, within this category, 30% of references to Liverpool are positive, while 17% are neutral and 53% are negative.
+After sport/football related stories, which have been excluded from this analysis, Liverpool is frequently mentioned in the context of crime and violence related stories, which is the theme contributing to the most damaging negative perceptions of the city.
+However, it is also interesting to note the range of references to the city in the context of media and television stories, articles about university and academic research and, predictably, stories on the Beatles, which all contribute to a positive perception.
+In balance, within this category, references to Liverpool have attracted 30% of positive coverage, 17% neutral and 53% negative.

-Figure 5: Distribution of attitudes per 'city image' themes
+Figure 5 - Distribution of attitudes per 'city image' themes